Matildevoldsen/FeedReader/README.md

 # FeedReader Testing

-This game is a part of my nano-degree from Udacity.
+This project is a part of my nano-degree from Udacity.

 The Feedreader contains a menubar with dynamic loading links to a new feed.
 Beside that there's a list of articles, tutorials, and blog posts.